|

 lapping operation reduces the thickness of the blanks, the frequency of the crystals is increased.
 Proper control of the lapping machines will result in

-After the quartz blanks have been lapped to a thickness which will yield the desired frequencies, they are thoroughly
+the production of crystals with extremely accurate frequencies.
+C. Finishing After the quartz blanks have been lapped to a thickness which will yield the desired frequencies, they are thoroughly

 cleaned and metal electrodes are vacuum deposited on their two major faces.
 The electrodes pick up the electrical impulses which exist on the crystal